 Furthermore, September is when deer rub their antlers against trees to rid dried velvet that they obtained in summer.
-This is in preparation for the rut season where they may appear more desirable to does.
+This is in preparation for deer mating season, beginning late October through mid-November, where bucks attempt to appear more desirable to does.
 For homeowners with trees, or tree growers, this will cause unsightly foliage around home properties.

 Gardeners need to implement a deer management strategy early in September to avoid wildlife damage on lawns and in gardens.
 To start, gardeners can wrap tree guards around the base of young trees to deter whitetails.
 With poly tree guards, deer will not be able to damage tree bark (and eat it) and reach fall fruits (apples) from fruit trees.